Collapse of the World Trade Center: Other investigations

 In 2003, Asif Usmani, Professor of Structural Engineering at University of Edinburgh, published a paper with two colleagues.
 They provisionally concluded the fires alone, without any damage from the airplanes, could have been enough to bring down the buildings.
 In their view, the towers were uniquely vulnerable to the effects of large fires on several floors at the same time.
 When the NIST report was published, Barbara Lane, with the UK engineering firm Arup, criticized its conclusion that the loss of fire proofing was a necessary factor in causing the collapses; "We have carried out computer simulations which show that the towers would have collapsed after a major fire on three floors at once, even with fireproofing in place and without any damage from plane impact."
 Jose L. Torero, formerly of the BRE Centre for Fire Safety Engineering at the University of Edinburgh, pursued further research into the potentially catastrophic effects of fire on real-scale buildings.

 Aftermath

-Cleanup

-The cleanup was a massive operation coordinated by the City of New York Department of Design and Construction.
+The cleanup was an extensive operation coordinated by the City of New York Department of Design and Construction.
 On September 22, a preliminary cleanup plan was delivered by Controlled Demolition, Inc. (CDI) of Phoenix, Maryland.
 Costing hundreds of millions of dollars, it involved round-the-clock operations with many contractors and subcontractors.
 By early November, with a third of the debris removed, officials began to reduce the number of firefighters and police officers assigned to recovering the remains of victims, in order to prioritize the removal of debris.
 This caused confrontations with firefighters.
 Despite efforts to extinguish the blaze, the large pile of debris burned for three months, until the majority of the rubble was finally removed from the site.
 In 2007, the demolition of the surrounding damaged buildings was still ongoing as new construction proceeded on the World Trade Center's replacement, One World Trade Center.